Drifftr/choreo-sample-apps/java/rest-api/README.md

 ## Sample Java REST API

-#### Use the following build config when creating this component in Choreo:
+#### Use the following build config when creating this component in Choreo: New

 - Dockerfile: `java/rest-api/Dockerfile`
 - Docker context: `java/rest-api/`